 For centuries, foxes have been regarded as magical and cunning by cultures around the world.
-Most often seen by humans slinking about in the low light of dusk and dawn, it's easy to realize how these reserved creatures were given the title of shape shifters by shamans in Asia, the Americas and beyond.
+Most often seen by humans slinking about in the low light of dusk and dawn, it's easy to realize how these reserved creatures were given the title of shape shifters by certain cultures in Asia, the Americas, and beyond.

 The magical powers of the fox often have a negative connotation, however.
 In many cultures, seeing a fox at the onset of a new endeavor is considered a bad omen.
 In some Native American belief systems, the fox represents the practice of dark sorcery and the negative manipulation of magical powers.

 The Fox as a Spirit Animal

 Regardless of its dark magic, the fox as a spirit animal can be incredibly advantageous.
 The fox spirit totem encourages acute perception, quick wit, and cunning action.
 By calling on its power, you may be enabled to rely on your intuition to observe the unseen and to adapt swiftly to expertly avoid obstacles and resistance.